tealeafraccoon/tealeafraccoon.github.io/_posts/2017-12-03-MFF-Takes-Top-Spot.md

 [figure2]: http://gdurl.com/ST3o "Grow grow grow your boat"

-What this figure highlights is the ridiculousness of BLFC's growth rate in particular.
+While our focus is MFF, what this figure really highlights is the ridiculousness of BLFC's growth rate in particular.
 Its 2013 attendance of 704 *more than doubled* to 1,442 in 2014 and, while it has slowed down somewhat in the years since, it's still easily outstripping the other big cons on this particular metric.
 The graph also more clearly highlights how MFF has come to overtake Anthrocon overall: since 2011 its growth rate has exceed Anthrocon's by 5-15% every year, with both exhibiting remarkably similar shapes from 2013 onwards.
 In contrast, FWA's growth rates have been highly erratic - if you have any suggestions for why please let me know!

 In any case, one thing we can be confident of is that the fandom continues to grow, and that ultimately it doesn't really matter which one has the most attendees.
 Big or small, each is a unique opportunity to meet old friends, make new ones, and experience some of the best aspects of community our fandom has to offer.
 To that end, here's to 2018, and who knows, perhaps to a 10k con as well!